KTM Class 92: Operational issues

 There has been a number of issues related to the Class 92.
 In a comment by KTMB's incumbent president, Elias Kadir has noted that the class 92 is "not up to standard".
 In other related incidents, in which Class 92 sets malfunctioned was due reportedly to poor maintenance and non-payment to suppliers.

 Poor fleet management has led to many KTM Class 92 sets to have gone without routine maintenance, thus leading to a void in manufacturer warranty.
 According to the Auditor-General’s Report, The sum of RM99.94 million paid by the Railway Assets Corporation (RAC) to CSR Zhuzhou Electric Locomotive Co Limited to service the six-car Electric Multiple Unit (EMU) cannot be reimbursed due to KTMB's failure in its part of sending the trains for necessary maintenance.

 Vandalism

 Immediately, following its launch a number of KTM Class 92 were intentionally damaged, at least 20 side windows are cracked or holed, due a number of stone throwing incidents.
 This has culminated in a number of media reports.
 Despite the incidents, KTMB has no intention of upgrading the SCS to shatterproof glass to counter these incident.
-During the 2018 Malaysian general election, trains plastered with campaign advertising from then ruling party Barisan National had their windows cracked again.
+During the 2018 Malaysian general election, trains plastered with campaign advertising from then ruling party Barisan Nasional had their windows cracked again.